SaveOnEnergy.com® is not affiliated with BGE

 What to do in an emergency

 If you experience an electric or gas emergency, call the utility company immediately.
-According to its website, the utility company will spend about $27 million in 2016 alone to remove tree branches that may interfere with power lines.
+According to its website, the utility company spent about $27 million in 2016 alone to remove tree branches that may interfere with power lines.
 However, bad storms and outages sometimes occur.
 If your power goes out or you notice a gas leak, contact the company so it can dispatch a crew and resolve your issue.

 - Natural gas or electrical emergency: 1-800-685-0123